weleoka/A02_u01/README.md

 Assignment02_WakeUpGym

-See UML diagram for program structure.
+See UML diagram for program class structure.